faruk-guler/Neutron/README.md

 Only for Linux systems.
 Support for Windows systems has been discontinued.

-Only (eval) executes the given expression as a shell string (text).
+(eval) executes the given expression as a shell string (full text).
+It is therefore very powerful.
+Use with caution!

 Author: faruk-guler
 ## Usage: